THE RICH WON’T EAT WHAT THE POOR DO

 that drag the Dead Sea for humans

-and how the laziest lions are first to the feast
+and how the laziest lions are first to

 and the vultures and hyenas and jackals